vcsala/xit-extended/README.md

 - XIT: Sort by Due Date and Priority - sort tasks in each group by their due date (ascending) and priority (descending).
 - XIT: Increase priority - increase the priority of the selected tasks.
 - XIT: Decrease priority - decrease the priority of the selected tasks (if possible).
+- XIT: Insert Current Day - insert current day (in -> YYYY-MM-DD format) at the cursor position
+- XIT: Insert Current Week - insert current week (in -> YYYY-Wxx format) at the cursor position
+- XIT: Insert Current Month - insert current month (in -> YYYY-MM format) at the cursor position
+- XIT: Insert Current Quarter - insert current quarter (in -> YYYY-Qx format) at the cursor position
+- XIT: Insert Current Year - insert current day (in -> YYYY format) at the cursor position
+- XIT: Increase Date - increase the date with one period (e.g., if the due date is a month, for example 2022-10, it increase the date with one month)
+- XIT: Decrease Date - decrease the date with one period (e.g., if the due date is a month, for example 2022-10, it decrease the date with one month)

 ## Context menu